nilanshsharma23/flowency/README.md

 # Flowency

-Flowency is a productivity desktop app which workes on the flowtime technique in which the duration of your break depends on the duration of work that you did.
+Flowency is a productivity website which works on the flowtime technique in which the duration of your break depends on the duration of work that you did.

 - Under 25 minutes of work - 5 Minute Break
 - 25 to 50 minutes of work - 8 Minute Break